Structured Half‑Marathon & Marathon Plans: How Device‑Synced Workouts and Coaching Boost Performance

 MonRest

-TueSteady – 45 min at steady zone, finish with 4 × 30 s strides
+TueSteady, 45 min at steady zone, finish with 4 × 30 s strides

-WedEasy – 30 min at easy zone, enjoy the scenery
+WedEasy, 30 min at easy zone, enjoy the scenery

-ThuThreshold – 20 min total: 2 × 10 min at threshold with 3 min easy between
+ThuThreshold, 20 min total: 2 × 10 min at threshold with 3 min easy between

 FriRest or light cross-train

-SatLong run – start at easy, 60 % of the time in steady zone, finish 10 % hard
+SatLong run, start at easy, 60% of the time in steady zone, finish 10% hard

 SunOptional recovery jog or mobility work

-Step 3 – Use real‑time feedback
+Step 3: use real-time feedback

-Step 4 – Review and refine weekly
+Step 4: review and refine weekly

-Closing & Workout: Your next step
+Closing and workout: your next step

 • Warm-up: 10 min easy (RPE 2).

-• Cool‑down: 10 min easy, finish with 4 × 30 s strides.
+• Cool-down: 10 min easy, then 4 × 30 s strides.

 References